- Written by Dr.Mehmet Demircioglu

 Finally, do not let embarrassment silence you.
 Many patients who fear they operated too early feel ashamed.
 That does not help.
 The useful question is what can be protected now.

 The best next step is not always another transplant.
-Often it is documentation, stabilization, time, and a sober surgical review.
-A calm plan can still prevent a second mistake even if the first decision was imperfect.
+Often it is documentation, stabilization, time, and a clear surgical review.
+A clear plan can still prevent a second mistake even if the first decision was imperfect.

 What would I do differently if I were planning the case from the beginning?

-If I were planning the case from the beginning, I would first ask whether the patient is truly ready for permanent surgical design.
+If the case were being planned from the beginning, the first question would be whether the patient is truly ready for permanent surgical design.
 A patient who is too young for a hair transplant may not be too young because of age alone.
-He may be too early because the pattern is unstable, the expectations are urgent, or the donor area needs protection.
+They may be too early because the pattern is unstable, the expectations are urgent, or the donor area needs protection.

-I would examine the donor area carefully.
-I would look at miniaturization, density, hair caliber, safe zone width, and family pattern.
-I would not allow the requested graft number to replace surgical judgment.
+The donor area needs careful examination.
+Miniaturization, density, hair caliber, safe zone width, and family pattern all matter.
+The requested graft number should never replace surgical judgment.

-I would also look at the recipient area as a future map, not only a current empty space.
-If the native hair behind the hairline is weak, I would avoid a design that depends on that weak hair staying forever.
-If the crown is opening, I would explain that treating the front aggressively may leave the crown difficult to manage later.
+The recipient area also needs to be seen as a future map, not only a current empty space.
+If the native hair behind the hairline is weak, the design should not depend on that weak hair staying forever.
+If the crown is opening, treating the front aggressively may leave the crown difficult to manage later.

-In selected patients, I would recommend 6 to 12 months of stabilization before committing to surgery.
-That does not mean every patient must wait.
-It means that when the biological pattern is unclear, waiting can give the surgeon better information and the patient a safer plan.
+In specific cases, 6 to 12 months of stabilization before committing to surgery can be wiser.
+Do not read that as every patient must wait.
+It means that when the biological pattern is unclear, waiting can give the surgeon better information and the patient a better-protected plan.

 If you already had the surgery, the same principles still apply.
 You cannot change the date of the operation, but you can change the quality of the next decisions.
 Stabilize what can be stabilized.
-Wait long enough to judge what should be judged.
+Wait long enough to judge what needs judgment.
 Protect your donor area.
 Choose any future surgery with more information, not more panic.